ryim-lv/test/README.md

 3. Write a check to ensure the response is 200.
 4. Identify and explain what the important metrics are from the output and explain the reasoning.

+Bonus1: Add a counter of the number of successful scenarios that occurred.
-Bonus1: Record the number of wins and losses for each scenario that gets executed.
+Bonus2: Record the number of wins and losses for each scenario that gets executed.
-Bonus2: Based on the website, what other things can be tested.
+Bonus3: Based on the website, what other things can be tested.
 What other scenarios should be tested?